belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Indeed.
 Security is continuous process, touch any and all levels

-`RPE` How to deal with such a large scope?
+`RPE` Yes, so how to deal with such a large scope?

 `DPL` There are solutions for that, one of them being Threat Modelling from M$ and OWASP.